 - 12.1 The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above zero.
-The MDL concentrations listed in Table 1 were obtained using reagent water.
+The MDL concentration listed in Table 1 were obtained using reagent water.
 Similar results were achieved using representative wastewaters.
-The MDL actually achieved in a given analysis will vary depending on instrument sensitivity and matrix effects. - 12.2 This method has been demonstrated to be applicable for the concentration range from the MDL to 100 x MDL.
-Direct aqueous injection techniques should be used to measure concentration levels above 1000 x MDL. - 12.3 This method was tested by 20 laboratories using reagent water, drinking water, surface water, and three industrial wastewaters spiked at six concentrations over the range 2.1- $550 \, \mu g/L$.
+The MDL actually achieved in a given analysis will vary depending on instrument sensitivity and matrix effects. - 12.2 This method is recommended for use in the concentration range from the MDL to 1000 x MDL.
+Direct aqueous injection techniques should be used to measure concentration levels above $1000 \times MDL$. - 12.3 This method was tested by 20 laboratories using reagent water, drinking water, surface water, and three industrial wastewaters spiked at six concentrations over the range 8.0- $500 \,\mu\text{g/L}$.
 Single operator precision, overall precision, and method accuracy were found to be directly related to the concentration of the parameter and essentially independent of the sample matrix.
 Linear equations to describe these relationships are presented in Table 3.